false

 I thrive on answering questions and I'm motivated to deliver research outcomes to address the challenges of a growing population and challenging climate conditions.

-What advice would you give to someone interested in pursuing a research project?
+What advice would you give to someone interested in doing research project?

 Follow your passion and to undertake a research project on a topic or area you are truly interested in and passionate about.